World Cinema Collection

 - British film – the pre-Hollywood work of major British directors like Alfred Hitchcock (including The 39 Steps, The Lady Vanishes, and The Man Who Knew Too Much) and Michael Anderson (1984 and The Naked Edge).

-- Indian film – 14 films by Satyajit Ray (including Pather Panchali, The World of Apu, Aparajito, and The Big City), as well as films by Adoor Gopalakrishnan, Partho Sen-Gupta, and Rajesh Shera.
+- Indian film – 14 films by Satyajit Ray (including Pather Panchali, The World of Apu, Aparajito, and The Big City), as well as films by contemporary directors such as Adoor Gopalakrishnan, Partho Sen-Gupta, and Rajesh Shera.

 - Caribbean film – contemporary films from Curaçao, Cuba, Haiti, and Trinidad and Tobago distributed by ArtMattan Productions, a leading distributor of films from the African diaspora.

 All foreign language films are accompanied by English subtitles.
-Using Films On Demand’s Custom Segment tool, faculty and students may create customized segments of specific scenes from a film, which can be embedded, shared, and saved.
+Using the Custom Segment tool, faculty and students may create customized segments of specific scenes from a film, which can be embedded, shared, and saved.
 Some World Cinema titles contain mature themes or content; viewer discretion is advised.

 - Citations in MLA, Chicago, and APA formats

-- Easily embed videos into Canvas, Blackboard, Moodle, or other CMSs
+- Easily embed videos into Blackboard, Moodle, or other CMS

 - Includes masterpieces and award winners directed by:

 - Sergei Eisenstein